Respecting Human Rights

 Focus On Human Rights Commitments

 L'Oréal's employees work hard on human rights issues in their day to day.
-At L'Oréal – as a company, as a community of coworkers and as individual people – we are committed to doing all we can to put a stop to Human Rights abuse.
-Working all together, we have the power to end human rights abuse in our lifetimes. #wecanendit
+At L'Oréal – as a company, as a community of coworkers and as individual people – we are committed to doing all we can to put a stop to Human Rights abuses, working all together.

 L’Oréal Stands for Human Rights: Employability Training